Take ‘U’ out of the Flu

 - If or when the Student Health Service is out of seasonal flu shots, some may be still available in the community:

 Check the American Lung Association “find a flu shot” site

 A new, more potent flu shot for those over 65.
 Check with your own health care provider for availability.
 Not offered at Eastern.
 For more info,

 - Think you have the flu?

-Check out our newest flu page for a self assessment
+Check out our flu page for a self assessment

 Tip sheet: Reduce your risk of getting the flu